Grand National Horse Race

 1929: Against the largest field in race history, 66 horses, Gregalach comes home a winner.

-1973, 1974, 1977: Red Rum becomes the greatest champion in Grand National history by winning the race three times.
-He finished second in both 1975 and 1976.
+1973, 1974, 1977: The Grand National's greatest champion, Red Rum, wins the race three times.
+He finishes second in 1975 and 1976.

 1983: Jenny Pitman becomes the first woman trainer to win the race thanks to a victory by Corbiere.